The Official Law Firm of UWF Athletics

 Insurance companies often use tactics designed to minimize their payouts.
 They may claim the rider was at fault, argue that the injuries are not severe, or offer settlements that do not fully cover the extent of the damages.
 Having proper legal representation from the start helps ensure your rights are protected and you receive fair compensation.

-The motorcycle crash statistics for Pensacola and Northwest Florida in 2025 represent more than numbers.
-They reflect the experiences of real people in our community who have faced serious injuries and life-changing consequences.
-Both drivers and riders must take responsibility for improving safety on our roads and highways, while crash victims deserve proper legal protection when negligence causes harm.
+The 2026 motorcycle crash numbers for Pensacola and Northwest Florida represent more than statistics.
+They reflect real people in our community facing serious injury and permanent loss, and both drivers and riders share responsibility for making our roads safer.

-As someone who has spent over 20 years representing crash victims in this area, I remain committed to fighting for the rights of injured motorcyclists.
-Michles & Booth handles motorcycle crash cases throughout Northwest & Central Florida, including Pensacola, Fort Walton Beach, Crestview, and surrounding areas.
-We understand the unique challenges motorcyclists face and work to ensure they receive fair compensation for their injuries.
-If you have been injured in a motorcycle crash, contact our office for a free consultation to discuss your case and learn about your options.
+Michles & Booth handles motorcycle crash cases throughout Northwest Florida, including Pensacola, Fort Walton Beach, Crestview, and Niceville.
+If you or someone you love has been injured in a motorcycle crash, contact our office to discuss your case and learn about your options.

 Man in business suit sits on a dark leather chair in an office, reading documents.
 Wooden shelves with books and personal items are in the background.